Proudly made in the

 Although one of the smallest inhabited islands in the Turks and Caicos, Salt Cay was the site of a historic change in the country’s progression.
 After the initial discovery of the archipelago by Europeans in the late 1400s, the Turks and Caicos largely remained uninhabited until the 1600s, when colonization and sea salt collection began on Salt Cay by the Bermudians.
 It wasn’t long after this point in time that our other islands began to be settled.

 The main settlement of Balfour Town was established in 1673 by Bermudians when they began developing the natural and shallow saline ponds into commercial salt salinas worked by salt rakers.
-The revenue from salt exports continued to be the sole drive of the economy of the island for about 250 years, but the industry eventually declined in the early 1950's.
+The revenue from salt exports continued to be the sole drive of the economy of the island for about 250 years, until the industry eventually declined in the early 1950's.

 Today, there are historical sites located across Salt Cay.
-Low stone salina walls, channels, gates and the remains of windmill pumps still tell the story of this bygone industry.
+Low stone salina walls, channels, gates, and the remains of windmill pumps still tell the story of this bygone industry.

 Hardy island donkeys and cattle, decedents of those worked during the salt days, still roam freely.